 From the Set Groundbreakers: Black Moviemakers

-Ava DuVernay is a groundbreaking moviemaker, the first African American woman to win Best Director at the Sundance Film Festival.
-In her films, she examines the Black experience and fights for justice.
-This book explores her life and her fascinating films.
+Julie Dash is a groundbreaking moviemaker.
+She was the first Black woman to have her movie shown in theaters across the United States, breaking racial and gender boundaries This book explores her life and her fascinating films.
 Includes table of contents, glossary, index, author biography, filmography, and sidebars.

 |Interest Level||Grade 3 - Grade 6|